About Boa Vista

 Transport to and on Boa Vista

 The taxi ride from the airport to Sal Rei takes 10 minutes and amounts to 10 euros (in 2020).
 At BOBBYWASHERE airport pick up is included.
 In the centre of Sal Rei you can travel around the city for a few euros.
-If you want to see more of the island, we recommend taking a rental car for a few days or go on an island tour with a local guide.
+If you want to see more of the island, we recommend taking a quad for a few days or go on an island tour with a local guide.